Strategy: The Apostolic Cycle

 We adopt the apostles’ core commitments (such as the Word of God, prayer, and thanksgiving to God).

-We adopt the apostles’ goals (saturating regions with the gospel, strengthening Christians in community, and developing leaders to start and strengthen churches).
+We adopt the apostles’ goals (reaching non-Christians with the gospel, strengthening Christians in community, and developing leaders to start and strengthen churches).

 We adopt the apostles’ activities (such as baptizing new believers and commissioning leaders).